 How you can afford quality private Primary Health care

 As this practice is committed to providing Primary Health Care to the highest standard to individuals and their families, we cannot compromise this goal by providing "supermarket medical care" such as prescriptions without seeing the patient, seeing multiple problems in a brief consultation managed symptomatically and "conveyor belt" consultations in order to generate enough income to have very low fees.
 If someone has a medical problem, there needs to be enough time and effort made to establish the cause and the best management.
 As an Independent, non-PHO practice, we receive none of the extra money directed to Primary Health by the government making our practice uneconomic (non-viable) for many years and without moving fees to match the low end of other practices' "casual fees" the practice is unsustainable.

 Why are our fees higher than other GPs?

-Answer: Actually, our total fees are much lower, if one includes all the subsidies [Capitation, Performance funding, Services to Improve Access funding, Zero Fees for <6 funding (and <13 after 1st July 2015 and <14 after 1 Dec 2018), Care Plus, Palliative care, Health Promotion funding etc] given to PHOs, it is just that you are excluded from the government's additional funding for Primary Care because they insist on me joining and being controlled by a PHO.
+Answer: Actually, our total fees are much lower, if one includes all the subsidies [Capitation, Performance funding, Services to Improve Access funding, Zero Fees for <6 funding (<13 after 1st July 2015 and <14 after 1 Dec 2018), Care Plus, Palliative care, Health Promotion funding etc] given to PHOs, it is just that you are excluded from the government's additional funding for Primary Care because they insist on me joining and being controlled by a PHO.
 I therefore have to charge the total fee (less pre-existing GMS or ACC subsidies).

 There are a number of options for those that find their unsubsidised fees too high:

-- Cheaper Care - The simplest option if a person doesn't wish to pay for high standard Primary Care is to find one of the alternative Primary Care providers happy to provide cheaper services because they are highly subsidised (not because they accept lower incomes).
+- Cheaper Care - The simplest option if a person doesn't wish to pay for high standard Primary Care is to find one of the alternative PHO funded Primary Care providers happy to provide cheaper services because they are highly subsidised (not because they accept lower incomes).

 - Community Cervices Card - There remains the option of obtaining a CSC if your income is low and/or you have dependants.
-To qualify, you need to be on a benefit or have an income under $27,637 (single, alone) or $84,265 (family of 6).
+To qualify, you need to be on a benefit or have a low income.
 Find out more about your Eligibility on line, or see a copy of the WINZ community-services-card brochure, [or ring 0800 999 999].